 Deductive Thinking and Organization

-Another and very simplistic version of the deductive process is to say that a person begins with a generalization and progresses to specific points.
+Another and very simplistic version of the deductive process states that a person begins with a generalization and progresses to specific points.
 Does this sound familiar?
 It is the process normally seen in a descending outline format, like so: